Associations¶

 Has many¶

-One-to-many relationships are implemented using the has_many
+One-to-many relationships are implemented using the has_many method.

-For example, say we have a User
+For example, say we have a User model.
+Each user has several

-table should be associated with the
+Post objects.
+The user table should be associated with the

-table.
+post table.
 To be able to find the posts for a particular user, we

-should add a method called posts
+should add a method called posts to the User class (note that

 the method name here is arbitrary, but should describe the

 relationship).
-This method calls the protected has_many
+This method calls the protected has_many method

 provided by Paris, passing in the class name of the related objects.